The Fed held interest rates steady — but the fight against inflation is not over yet

 That's tamped down demand for houses and related items such as furniture and appliances, taking some pressure off the Fed.

-"The rise in long-term rates has done some of the Fed's dirty work for them," McBride said.
+"The rise in long-term rates has done some of the Fed's dirty work for them," said Greg McBride, chief financial analyst at Bankrate.
 "They can afford to sit back and not raise short-term interest rates at this point because the move up in long-term rates has been so pronounced, and it has the effect of reducing demand in the economy."

 The Fed has already raised short-term interest rates eleven times since March of last year, pushing its benchmark rate from near zero to the highest in over 20 years.